srph/til/2016-07-05-js-strings-are-immutable.md

 title: JS: Strings are immutable
 ---

 Obviously, this means that modifying strings won't work.
-Take this code as an example
+Take this code as an example:

 ```js
 var str = 'pogi';